🧱 NodeAuth: A Production-Ready Auth Starter Kit for Node.js Developers

 Wanna protect admin routes?

-field to your user schema (user
+Add a role field to your user schema (user, admin, etc.)

 Create a custom middleware: